Sweetest of all: Patriots reign in mighty Super Bowl rally

 “Why didn’t he Highstep that Thang,” tweeted the former Falcon, Deion Sanders.
 Indeed, it felt like prime time for a celebration in Atlanta, a city with a long history of sports mediocrity and collapses, but nothing quite like this.

-“No panic,” Patriots wide receiver Matthew Slater explained.
+“No panic,” Patriots special teams captain Matthew Slater explained.
 “We practiced in pads on Super Bowl week.
 We are squatting 80 percent of our maxes on Super Bowl week.
 We worked for this.
 Our bodies and minds were ready, and we just kept believing in one another.”

 And believing in Brady.